 For more information on the Land Use/Land Cover categories used in the data, see the Montana Ecological Systems Field Guide and the Ecological Systems Field Guide Help File.
 For more information on vegetation classification systems and crosswalks see the National Vegetation Classification System Standard.

 Ecological Site Reviewer Application - The Ecological Site Reviewer (ESR) is an ArcGIS online web map application that displays biophysical data such as soils, elevation, slopes, aspect, frost-free days, landscape level ecological units, ecological sites, classified vegetation and background locational data.
 The ESR can be used for site preliminary site evaluation, navigating to locations of interest, assessing key environmental attributes and generating maps.
-A Public Input Version and Help Document are also available.
+A Help Document is also available.

 The Montana Natural Heritage Map Viewer is an interactive map that can perform a variety of tasks to access and use MTNHP databases and information.
 It includes tools to view and query land cover data and land management data.
 It has tie-ins to the Montana Field Guide and allows users to access and view over 12,000 geo-referenced photos of habitats across Montana.